sdogruyol/sdogruyol.github.io/_posts/2015-03-07-using-cuba-to-build-lightweight-apis.md

 Go to [http://localhost:9292/users.json](http://localhost:9292/users.json)

 That's it now we're serving our beloved 'users' as a JSON API :) Isn't it awesome ?

+You can check the source code of the full sample on [Github](https://github.com/Sdogruyol/cuba-datamapper-sample).

 ***P.S***: To learn more about ***Cuba*** read the [Cuba Book](http://soveran.github.io/cuba/) and also be sure to check out [rack-protection](https://github.com/rkh/rack-protection) to secure your API.